Review · Other Supplements

 - What do I actually get when I buy?

 - A main PDF, a diet checklist, iontophoresis instructions, two audio tracks, and email support.
 Everything is digital.
-There's no physical device shipped, even though the iontophoresis chapter shows you how to build one.
+There's no physical device shipped, despite the iontophoresis chapter recommending you build one.

-- Will this help with my excessive sweating?
+- Will this actually stop my excessive sweating?

-- It may help if your sweating is mild to moderate and tied to diet or stress, and if you're willing to try the iontophoresis routine.
-For heavier sweating, many people need prescription antiperspirants, oral options, or in-office treatments — none of which this guide covers.
-Treat it as a starting point, not a substitute for a dermatologist.
+- It might help if your triggers are dietary or stress-related, and if you're willing to try iontophoresis.
+But for many people, hyperhidrosis requires prescription antiperspirants, oral medications, or Botox — none of which this guide covers.
+Treat it as a starting point, not a cure.